What is Personal, Social & Health Education (PSHE) Education?

 Live Well, Learn Well.

 At Upperby Primary School, we use the guidance material from the Lancashire Grid for Learning.
-The Live Well, Learn Well pack develops key skills, knowledge and understanding through different units of work across the Early years and Key stage 1 & 2.
+The Live Well, Learn Well pack develops key skills, knowledge and understanding through different units of work across Key stage 1 & 2.
 Each area taught is presented at an age-appropriate level.
 All children cover each unit but the content detail may vary and the activities they experience may be very different.
+To support our half termly units we use Scarf Coram Life Education Resources.

 Themes covered are as follows;

 At Upperby Primary School we believe that everyone deserves to be happy and free from discrimination and bullying.
 Therefore Anti-Bullying themes and activities are embedded and regularly developed across the curriculum.
 Teachers plan activities to promote diversity and equality.
-Homophobic bullying is challenged and You Can Do It skills are promoted.
+Homophobic bullying is challenged, Upperby Values are part of daily life and You Can Do It skills are promoted.

 PSHE at home - Useful links for parents;